thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 - **ERM** - Enterprise Risk Management.
 - **ESA** - Enterprise Service Architecture.
 A framework for defining baselines, goals and methods used to secure a business.
 - **Fast Assessment Scan** - Fast version of a vulnerability scan (versions of hosts, minor vulnerabilities/ configuration issues).
+- **Fieldbus** - Used in OT networks to link PLCs.
 - **Fingerprinting** - Mapping out the layout of a device (open ports, OS version etc.).
 Contrast this to footprinting.
+- **FISMA** - Federal Information Security Management Act.
+Requirements for federal organizations to adopt information assurance controls.
 - **Footprinting** - Mapping out the layout of the network.
 We're not focused on the details of a single device.
 Contrast this to fingerprinting.
+- **FPGA** - Field Programmable Gate Array.
+A processor that can be programmed for a function that a customer wants, rather than being set by the manufacturer.
 - **Full Assessment Scan** - Fully scans every single host.
 It's a lot more intrusive.
 - **Full Disclosure Mailing List** - A public, vendor-neutral forum for detailed discussion of vulnerabilities and exploitation techniques, as well as tools, papers, news, and events of interest to the community.
 The relaxed atmosphere of this quirky list provides some comic relief and certain industry gossip.
 More importantly, fresh vulnerabilities sometimes hit this list many hours or days before they pass through the Bugtraq moderation queue.
 See the website [here](https://seclists.org/fulldisclosure/).
+- **GLBA** - Gramm-Leach-Bliley Act.
+Requirements that define an individual's financial information held at financial institutions and others.
 - **Hack Back** - Using offensive techniques to attack an attacker (potentially when they are in a honeypot).
 This is usually not allowed at most organizations.
 There are legal repercussions potentially.
 - **Hardening** - Reduce attack service.
 Remove or disable anything that's unneeded, use least privilege.
 Always update the system, patch it.
 Uninstall unnecessary network protocols, enforce ACL, etc.
 - **Hashcat** - Password cracking tool (for passive cracking) of hashes.
 Installed by default on Kali Linux.
 Similar to John the Ripper.
+- **HMI** - Human Machine Interface.
+Ex a button, knobs, keystrokes, screens.
 - **Honeypot** - A host or server that's setup to lure an attacker to it.
 Ex. it might have x amount of bitcoin, or it has fake passwords, it will allow a security analyst to look at the attacker's behavior.
 - **hPing** - Open source packet generator.
 Allows the user to craft packets.
 - **HSM** - Hardware Security Module.
 Appliance that is used to generate and store keys that is less susceptible to tampering than software solutions.
+- **ICS** - Industrial Control System.
+Network that manages embedded devices.
 - **IoC** - Indicators of Compromise.
 - **John the Ripper** - Password cracking tool (reversing hashes), not diving too deep, see Hashcat for a rough definition.
 - **Jumpbox** - The one box that has the permissions to go through firewall and touch the DMZ from the internal network.
 This is a single point of access.